peterjnz/icscybertn/SummitInfo.md

 -	To maintain non-commercial focus, please limit any ‘about company’ slides to 1 slide and spend no more than 30 seconds on this topic.
 Content focus should not be about your company and what your company does or sells, but about the issues and problems, etc.

 Based on past breaches of these guidelines, the NZ ICS Cyber TN committee reserve the right to review slide decks from technology/service providers BEFORE the presentation to ensure adherence to these guidelines.
-Submit your CFP response via the website (https://icscyber.org.nz/) or via email (present@icscyber.org.nz)

 Please include bio (name, org, contact, LinkedIn, photo, etc.) and talk (title and abstract) info in addition to any other information you would like the summit committee to consider in assessing your CFP response.

 Presenters receive a free ticket to the summit.
 Presenters are expected to arrange their own travel to (and if required accommodation in) New Plymouth.

-Timing for CFP:	NOW OPEN - closing date: tbd
+Timing for CFP:   NOW OPEN

+Closing date:     tbd

 Priority for CFPs will be given to:
 1. Industrial end-user and/or owner/operators
 2. International service and technology providers
 3. Other interested parties (govt, community, research, etc.)
 4. NZ service and technology providers

+Submit your CFP response via the website (https://icscyber.org.nz/) or via email (present@icscyber.org.nz)

 ## Call for Exhibitors
 Please consider exhibiting at the NZ ICS/OT Cyber Summit if you are a service/technology provider working in the NZ ICS/OT security space and would like the opportunity to present your offering in person to NZ ICS/OT security practitioners.

-The costs for exhibiting are:
-•	NZD tbd ex gst for a booth (1.2m deep, 2.4m wide) including Eventbrite fees For enquiries, please email exhibit@icscyber.org.nz
+The costs for exhibiting are:   NZD tbd ex gst for a booth (1.2m deep, 2.4m wide) including Eventbrite fees

-## Call for Sponsors
 Those wanting to sponsor can choose to exhibit.
 No formal sponsorship is required at this time.

 Please note: